Bandipur Gandaki Province, Nepal Travel Guide

 Roads can be different greatly; check for landslides and closures during monsoon season (June to August).

-For a balance of convenience and price, consider a tourist bus to Dumre, then a local shared jeep to Bandipur.
+For a balance of how comfortable and how much it costs, consider a tourist bus to Dumre, then a single local shared jeep to Bandipur.

-Roads can be challenging; self-driving is not recommended for most foreign tourists.
+Roads can be challenging; self-it is not recommended to drive recommended for most foreign tourists.
 Always check local news for current road conditions, especially during monsoon season.

-From Kathmandu (TIA) or Pokhara (PIA), pre-paid taxis or ride-hailing-sharing apps (where available) are the most practical ways to reach your city accommodation.
+From Kathmandu (TIA) or Pokhara (PIA), pre-paid taxis or ride-sharing apps (where possible) are the most practical ways to reach your city accommodation.

-Allow ample time for airport procedures (3 hours for international, 1.5-2 hours for internal flights) and potential road delays when planning your departure from Nepal.
+Allow ample time for airport procedures (3 hours for international, 1.5-TWO hours for domestic flights) and potential road delays when planning your departure from Nepal.

-Your journey to Bandipur will likely involve flying into Nepal's main airports and next taking a bus or private vehicle.
-The town's location on a spur road off the Prithvi Highway makes road access straightforward from either Kathmandu or Pokhara.
+Your journey to Bandipur will likely involve flying to Nepal's main airports and next taking a bus or private vehicle.
+The town's location on a spur road off the Prithvi Highway makes a road leading to straightforward from either Kathmandu or Pokhara.